 - The account's

-number plus 256 must be less than the current Ledger Index. - The account must not have any "deletion blockers" in its owner directory.
-This includes cases where the account is a sender or receiver of funds.
+Sequencenumber plus 255 must be less than or equal to the current Ledger Index.
+This is to protect against replaying old transactions. - The account must not have any "deletion blockers" in its owner directory.
+Deletion blockers are generally ledger entries that represent assets, obligations, or transfers of funds.
 See below for a full list of deletion blockers.

-- The account must own fewer than 1000 objects in the ledger.
+- The account must own 1000 or fewer objects in the ledger.

 - The transaction must pay a special transaction cost equal to at least the owner reserve for one item (currently 0.2 XRP).